squint-cljs/squint/README.markdown

     (js :bar)
     => "bar"

 Since JS is a macro, symbols will not be evaluated, so there is no need to quote them.
 Actually, (js 'foo) will be interpreted as (js (quote foo)), which is probably not what you want.
-Scriptjure makes no attempt to verify that a generated symbol is valid.
+Scriptjure makes no attempt to verify that a generated symbol is defined in the JS environment.

 Arrays, Maps
 ----------